SLuca-24/my-dao/README.md

 Only members can vote on proposals.
 The core components of the project include the `DAOContract`, the `Slunicoin` token, and the `DAOVoting` contract.

+## Purpose of the DAO

+The DAO was created to enable community governance and decision-making in a decentralized manner.
+By allowing users to purchase shares and participate in the decision-making process, the DAO aims to foster a sense of ownership among its members.
+This empowers individuals to have a direct impact on the direction and management of the organization, promoting transparency and accountability.

 ## Technical Choices

 ### Smart Contracts